History

 The story of the Charterhouse dates to medieval times, it was an important site during the turbulent Tudor period before it became a pioneering charity in 1611.

-In 1611, Thomas Sutton bought the Charterhouse and proceeded to establish the foundation that still bears his name today and was in its day the wealthiest charity in Europe.
-Born in Lincolnshire, and although ‘commoner’ Sutton was a member of the elite graduating from Cambridge University and holding the post of Master of the Ordnance in the North for much of his life.
-He gained further wealth through leasing land he owned for coal mining, a fortuitous marriage and later in his life becoming one of the chief money lenders to the aristocracy.
-Sutton wished to use the Charterhouse to set up a ‘hospital’ (or almshouse as we would now call it) for up to 80 “poor Brothers” who were “either decrepit or old captaynes either at sea or at land, maimed or disabled soldiers, merchants fallen on hard times, those ruined by shipwreck of other calamity” and a school for 40 “poor boys”.
+In 1611, Thomas Sutton bought the Charterhouse and proceeded to establish the charity that still bears his name today.
+Born in Lincolnshire, Sutton attended Cambridge University and held the post of Master of the Ordnance in the North for much of his life.
+He gained further wealth through leasing land he owned for coal mining, a fortuitous marriage, and later in his life becoming one of the chief money lenders to the aristocracy.
+Sutton wished to use the Charterhouse to set up a ‘hospital’ (or almshouse as we would now call it) for up to 80 “poor Brothers”, and a school for 40 “poor boys”.

-Unfortunately he died before he could see his legacy completed, but the 16 Governors of the new Charity oversaw that completion of the work.
-The charity was formally established through an act of Parliament, The Charterhouse Act of 1627, and was initially known as the Foundation of King James’s hospital in Charterhouse, Middlesex.
-James I retained his connection with the Charterhouse, becoming the first Royal Governor of Sutton’s foundation and establishing a tradition that remains today with Charles III being our Royal Governor.
+Unfortunately Sutton died before he could see his legacy completed, but the 16 Governors of the new charity oversaw the work to convert the site and formally established the charity through an act of Parliament; The Charterhouse Act of 1627.
+Initially known as the Foundation of King James’s hospital in Charterhouse, Middlesex, it was the wealthiest charity in Europe in its day.
+James I retained his connection with the Charterhouse, becoming the first Royal Governor, establishing a tradition that remains today.
 Other renowned historic Governors include Francis Bacon, Lord St Alban, George Villers, 2nd Duke of Buckingham, Oliver Cromwell and Prime Minsters including Arthur Wellesley, 1st Duke of Wellington, Robert Peel and William Gladstone.

-The school grew and evolved, and alumni from when it was at the Charterhouse include William Makepeace Thackeray and John Wesley.
+The school grew and evolved, and alumni include William Makepeace Thackeray and John Wesley.
 However it eventually left the site and moved to Godalming in Surrey in 1872, becoming the Charterhouse school known today.
-Meanwhile the almshouse remained on the site and while our residents, who continue to be known as Brothers although no longer exclusively men, still eat communally in the Great Hall as they would have done in the 17th century much has changed in the intervening years.
+Meanwhile the almshouse remained on the site and while our residents, who continue to be known as Brothers although are no longer exclusively men, still eat communally in the Great Hall as they would have done in the 17th century much has changed in the intervening years.

 During the Second World War the Brothers were evacuated to interval houses in Godalming, and remained there until the Charterhouse was reopened in 1951.
 A large public air raid shelter for up to 800 people was built by what was then Finsbury Council in Preacher’s Court, and the courtyard gardens were used for growing vegetables as part of the war effort.
 Unfortunately the Charterhouse suffered a direct hit by an incendiary device during the Blitz in May 1941, and its historic buildings and interiors were badly damaged.

 After the war, architects John Seely and Paul Paget were commissioned to conserve and restore the buildings in a major project that ran from 1945 to 1959.
 Archaeological investigations that were carried out as part of this work led to discoveries including the grave of Sir Walter Manny, which can now be seen in the Chapel Courtyard.
-Seely and Paget’s sympathetic restoration scheme importantly included moving the Brothers from their rooms in Pensioner’s Square to the live in the Tudor mansion for the first time.
-This placed the Brothers at the heart of the Charterhouse itself, signalling an important step in the modernisation of the Charity and the care of the beneficiaries of Sutton’s Charity.
+Seely and Paget’s sympathetic restoration scheme importantly included moving the Brothers from their rooms in Pensioner’s Court to the live in the Tudor mansion for the first time.
+This placed the Brothers at the heart of the Charterhouse itself, signalling an important step in the modernisation of Sutton’s charity and the care for it’s beneficiaries.

-Today our residents, or Brothers of the Charterhouse, are still at the heart of our community and we work to deliver the spirit of Sutton’s foundation through contemporary housing and care.
+Today our residents, or Brothers of the Charterhouse, are still at the heart of our community and we work to deliver the spirit of Sutton’s charity through provision of housing on our historic site and supporting independent living for our residents.
 We also invite visitors to discover more about our fascinating story and heritage.